Bominkkwon/School_District_Analysis/README.md

 As the average math and reading score decreases, the passing % for both sujects and the overall % have decreased as well.

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 Since such changes did not make a huge difference for Thomas High School's overall passing %, Thomas High School’s performance relative to the other schools did not change drastically.
 Therefore, Thomas High School still remains in the top 5 school list.

 * How does replacing the ninth-grade scores affect the following:
 * Math and reading scores by grade

-The only change here is that the THS 9th graders' reading and math scores are showing as "NaN"
+The only change here is that the Thomas High School 9th graders' reading and math scores are showing as "NaN."

+* Scores by school spending
+Replacing the ninth-grade scores does not affect the "Scores by school spending" summary.

+* Scores by school size

+Replacing the ninth-grade scores does not affect the "Scores by school size" summary.
+* Scores by school type

+Replacing the ninth-grade scores does not affect the "Scores by school type" summary.